INTEARnear/events-api-http-server/README.md

 # events-api-http-server

+> This repository is archived, this logic was rewritten and is now a part of [inevents](https://github.com/INTEARnear/inevents).

+---

 This repository serves data from TimescaleDB ([converted from Redis](https://github.com/INTEARnear/events-api-redis-to-db)) to public REST API endpoints.

 The public API is hosted at https://events.intear.tech/